Compiler-assisted Code Randomization

 // Koo [Case 2] Relaxed instruction: // The only relaxations X86 does is from a 1byte pcrel to a 4byte pcrel // Note: The relaxable fragment could be re-evaluated multiple times for relaxation // Thus update it only if the relaxable fragment has not been relaxed previously if (relaxedBytes < Code.size() && ID.length() > 0) { MAI->updateByteCounter(ID, Code.size() - relaxedBytes, 1 - fixupCtr,

-/isAlign=/ false, /isInline=/ false); F.setRelaxedBytes(Code.size()); F.setFixup(1); F.getFixups()[0].setFixupParentID(ID); }
+/isAlign=/ false, /isInline=/ false); F.setRelaxedBytes(Code.size()); F.setFixup(1); F.getFixups()[0].setFixupParentID(ID); }return true;

-Lastly, the following code is purely for metadata serialization according to protobuf definition (See the section V) in lib/MC/MCAssembler.cpp
+Lastly, the following code is purely for metadata serialization according to protobuf definition (See the section V) in lib/MC/MCAssembler.cpp.

 // Koo: Serialize the metadata with Google's protocol buffer format, calling from